 The EU Standard

 Since 1991, there has been an organic standard in force in the European Union.
 On January 1, 2009, the original legislation, EEC 2092/91 was repealed and replaced by EC 834/2007, which works in conjunction with EC 889/2008, also known as the "implementation rules."
-The EU organic regulations are effective in the twenty-seven member nations of the EU: Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and United Kingdom.
+The EU organic regulations are effective in the twenty-eight member nations of the EU: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and United Kingdom.
 Switzerland, Norway, Iceland and Liechtenstein have systems that are comparable to the EU system.

 The QAI EU program includes Producer, Processor, Distributor, Trader, and Warehouse.
 We do not currently have an EU Livestock or an EU Dairy Program for operations based outside of the US or Canada.
 For clients based in the US and Canada exporting livestock or dairy programs, please consult the section on Standards and Equivalency Agreements, which may be applicable to your operation types.